OpenIndiana/oi-docs/docs/contrib/getting-started.md

 For OpenIndiana Hipster, MKDocs and all of it's dependencies have been packaged and are available in the OI Hipster repository.
 So, if you're already running Hipster, installing MKDocs is as simple as: `pkg install mkdocs`

-* Most other operating systems: `pip install mkdocs`
+* Most other operating systems: `pip install mkdocs mkdocs-bootswatch`

 After MKDocs has been installed, be sure to verify your installation with `mkdocs --version`